Doug Christie: Los Angeles Clippers (2007)

+Other endeavors

 In 2014, Christie was named to a team assembled by Dennis Rodman as part of his "basketball diplomacy" effort in North Korea with the job of playing an exhibition match against the North Korean Senior National Team to celebrate the birthday of Kim Jong-un.

+Christie began working as a color commentator for Sacramento Kings games on NBC Sports in the 2018–19 season.

+Coaching career

+Sacramento Kings (2021–present)

+Christie left NBC to become an assistant coach for the Sacramento Kings in August 2021.
+He was named interim head coach of the Kings on December 27, 2024, after Mike Brown was fired.
+On May 1, 2025, the interim tag was removed, and Christie was named as the head coach of the Kings.

 Personal life

-Christie, and his wife Jackie, have three children.
-In 2002, The New York Times published a feature story in which Doug and his wife Jackie spoke about their marriage and committed lifestyle.
-The couple remarry every year on their wedding anniversary, complete with guests and festivities.
+Christie and his wife Jackie were married on July 8, 1996.
+They have two children.
+In 2002, The New York Times published a feature story in which the Christies spoke about their marriage and committed lifestyle.
+As of 2002, the Christies renewed their wedding vows every year on their wedding anniversary.